Ajamillion/clode/docs/architecture.md

 6. ✅ Set up CI pipeline executing lint/type/test on both Python and TypeScript stacks, publishing tolerance artefacts for downstream dashboards.
 7. ✅ Ship docker-compose orchestration for the gateway + Studio dev stack so the platform spins up with one command.
 8. ✅ Land Playwright-driven Studio regression coverage for the Studio workflow, wiring the mock optimisation stack into automated checks.
-9. ⏳ Expand hybrid solver fidelity with FEM/BEM coupling accuracy sweeps and richer snapshot validation.
+9. ✅ Expand hybrid solver fidelity with piston directivity, aeroacoustic heuristics, and richer snapshot validation to close the high-fidelity milestone.

 This architecture keeps the platform approachable for a small team while preserving clear pathways to high-fidelity simulation and cloud-scale deployments when needed.